When you share Expected Goals, include the definition so non-technical audiences understand the impact.

 Frequently asked questions

-Use Expected Goals (xG) when you need to evaluate shooting contributions and compare players in similar roles.
+Use Expected Goals when you need to evaluate attacking contributions and compare players in similar roles.

 Radar charts give context across metrics, while bar charts isolate the metric for direct comparisons.